 (f) despite section 53(1) and (2), issue a warrant of commitment.

+Note for this subsection:

+Under section 118(1), the Registrar cannot issue a warrant of commitment under this subsection on or after the day on which the Fines, Penalties and Infringement Notices Enforcement Amendment Act 2020 Part 2 Division 2 comes into operation unless the offender is already serving a period of imprisonment.

 (2) If the Registrar takes any action under subsection (1) the Registrar must cancel any other authorisation, order or warrant that has been issued in respect of the amount owed.

 (3) If under subsection (1) the Registrar issues an enforcement warrant, section 45(2) to (5) apply to the warrant.